jpsdr/MKVToolnix-Windows-7/README.Windows.md

 space.
 In order to retrieve that fork you need `git`.
 Then to the
 following:

-    git clone https://github.com/mbunkus/mxe $HOME/mingw-cross-env
+    git clone https://github.com/mbunkus/mxe $HOME/mxe

-The rest of this guide assumes that you've unpacked mingw-cross-env into the directory `$HOME/mingw-cross-env`.
+The rest of this guide assumes that you've unpacked mxe into the directory `$HOME/mxe`.

 ## 1.2.
 Automatic build script

-MKVToolNix contains a script that can download, compile and install all required libraries into the directory `$HOME/mingw-cross-env`.
+MKVToolNix contains a script that can download, compile and install all required libraries into the directory `$HOME/mxe`.

 If the script does not work or you want to do everything yourself you'll find instructions for manual compilation in section 1.3.